-1. Ensure CPR certificate is updated (Prepare way in advance because of the multiple nursing programs in the area). e 2.
-Obtain a physical from the Student Health Center or your private MD.
-All immun records must be review by the Student health Center or your private MD to ensur immunization requirements have been met.
-3. California State University, Fresno Nursing Student Patch (Sold in the Kennel Boand required for the blue top & lab coat). okstore 4.
-Uniforms can be purchased in the Kennel Bookstore or other uniform store that se Fresno State's blue colored scrubs.
-11 5.
-Stethoscope, blood pressure cuff and a watch with second hand are required.
-6. Malpractice insurance is done as a blanket policy through Fresno State.
-Fees for in are collected automatically through clinical lab fees. ısurance 7.
-The School of Nursing requires each student to carry private health insurance continuously throughout enrollment.
-Proof of health insurance will be requested by School of Nursing at the time of enrollment and throughout your course of study. y the 8.
-Students must have and use a Fresno State email account.
-Students are responsibe check their campus email regularly for communication.
-This is the method the Coordinator and the Instructors will disperse all information. le to
+- ✓ Malpractice insurance is done as a blanket policy through Fresno State.
+Fees for insurance are collected automatically through clinical lab fees. - ✓ The School of Nursing requires each student to carry private health insurance continuously throughout enrollment.
+Proof of health insurance will be requested by the School of Nursing at the time of enrollment and throughout your course of study. - ✓ Students must have and use a Fresno State email account.
+Students are responsible to check their campus email regularly for communication.
+This is the method the Coordinator and the Instructors will disperse all information.